michaelgrn/michaelgrn.github.io/_pubs/RecSys17-FATREC.md

 ---

 {: .citation}
 Michael D. Ekstrand, and Amit Sharma.
 2017. ["FATREC Workshop on Responsible Recommendation"](#).
-In <cite>Proceedings of the Eleventh ACM Conference on Recommender Systems (RecSys 2017)</cite>.
+In <cite>Proceedings of the 11th ACM Conference on Recommender Systems (RecSys 2017)</cite>.

 ## Abstract